larry-svds/DevopsPlay/portlandCluster/notes-on-centos7-bridged-vm.md

        cp /Applications/VirtualBox.app/Contents/MacOS/VBoxGuestAdditions.iso ~

  * at this point its sitting in /Users/lmurdock  I have to close down the vm and then
-    * under vm settings I can add an optical drive under sata.
-And chose a file and chose the iso.
+    * under vm settings, on the storage tab,  I can add an optical drive under sata.
+      Chose a file and chose the iso.
     * restart the vm.
- * Add guest additions from command line. open a terminal
+ * Restart the VM to add guest additions from command line. open a terminal

           sudo yum update
           sudo yum install gcc make kernel-devel bzip2